What Is Deepfake Phishing Simulation? A Complete Guide to Protecting Against AI-Driven Attacks

 Intelligence & Persona Selection

-You choose a target: a C-suite executive, finance lead, HR head, etc. They gather OSINT (public data, social media, internal comms) to craft believable context.
+Your deepfake test team selects a target persona (C-suite executive, finance lead, HR head, etc.) and gathers OSINT (public data, social media signals, and communication patterns) to craft a believable context.

 Content Generation

-Using voice cloning or video avatar tools, simulate a request (e.g. “We need you to approve a wire,” “Sign this document now,” etc.).
-Sometimes scripts are injected into a video meeting mimic environment.
+Your team uses voice cloning or video avatar tools to create a simulated request (e.g., “We need you to approve a wire,” “Sign this document now,” etc.).
+In some cases, the script is delivered inside a simulated video meeting environment (Zoom/Teams-style).

 Attack Delivery & Engagement Channels

-The simulation may begin with email, then escalate to video call, SMS, or voice calls.
-The goal is to mirror what real attackers would do.
+The deepfake simulation may begin with email and then escalate to a video call, SMS, or voice call.
+The goal is to mirror real attacker escalation paths—safely.

 Safe Fail + Micro-training

-If a user clicks, speaks, or enters data, the simulation “fails safely” (no real harm).
-Immediately, a micro-training message pops up, pointing out warning signs, and offering a short learning moment.
+If an employee clicks, speaks, or enters data, the simulation ends safely (no real harm).
+Immediately, a micro-training message appears to highlight the warning signs and deliver a short learning moment.

 Reporting & Analytics